-Operator of data server infrastructure technology that decentralises the legal ownership of data to individuals and organizations, enabling data storage and handling at lower costs and risks, and enabling data networks to be form between individuals and organisations, thus improving interactions and coordination for the benefit of everyone and society.
+Operator of data server infrastructure technology that decentralises the legal ownership of data to individuals and organizations, enabling identity authentication / data storage / computation / sharing at a lower cost and risk to all parties, with full data portability across geographical territories.
+The infrastructure enables decentralised data networks to be formed between individuals and organisations, with secure interactions, verifiable information, resulting in improved coordination for the benefit of everyone and society.

 The company was formed as a spin out company from the 6 U.K. Universities £1.2m UK Research funded Hub-of-All-Things (HAT) Project.
 It was formed alongside the HAT Community Foundation (HCF), whom, with independent board members, serve as the regulator of Dataswift.